E, moj narode

-E, moj narode (Hey, my people) is an album of the Croatian band Thompson.
-It was released in 2002.
+E, moj narode (Hey, my people) is an album of the Croatian singer Thompson, released in 2002.

-The song "Moj Ivane" is originally a Croatian folk song from Kupres, Bosnia and Herzegovina.
+The song "Moj Ivane" is originally a Croat folk song from Kupres, Bosnia and Herzegovina.
 Thompson's modernized version greatly popularized it.
-The song is part of the band's regular repertoire.
+The song is part of the singer's regular repertoire.

 "Reci, brate moj" is a duet with Miroslav Škoro.
 "Stari se" was written and composed for Thompson by Siniša Vuco.